- What are the benefits of Aleppo soap?

 In more modern times, scientific studies of the essential oil of the bay tree (Laurus Nobilis) have demonstrated antioxidant, antifungal, antibacterial, and anti-inflammatory activities.
 Anecdotally, using laurel oil soap can help treat and manage skin conditions like eczema, seborrheic dermatitis, and acne.
 It is free from harmful chemicals such as parabens or other preservatives, Sodium Lauryl Sulfate (SLS), EDTA, phthalates or formaldehyde.
-Some personal care products have been found to contain toxic levels of benzene, leading to product recalls.
+Some personal care products have been found to contain toxic levels of benzene, leading to product recalls, while phthalates found in many products have been shown to increase the risk of cancer.

 Anecdotally, some people who use this soap to wash say that it helps heal dry skin and rashes caused by excessive hand washing at work.
 You can read reviews by people who use aleppo soap to help manage skin conditions.

 Aleppo soap can also be used for hair washing as it helps control dandruff.
 It can be worked up into a lather and then rinsed.
-Many people who use Aleppo soap as a solid shampoo do not need to use conditioner as it leaves the hair very soft to the touch.
+Like any product, it may not be suitable for all hair types, but many people who use Aleppo soap as a solid shampoo do not need to use conditioner as it leaves the hair very soft to the touch.
 It also means you can avoid carrying liquid shampoo in your hand luggage when your travel by air.
 A £5 bar of Aleppo soap will last far longer than a £5 bottle of shampoo.